 Prior to the training, gather all of the materials needed for the activity.
-Choose the vegetables that best fit your service and kitchen equipment.
+Choose the method of cooking that best fits your service and kitchen equipment.
 Set up a workstation for each participant with the utensils and ingredients needed to prepare the recipe.